heidikira/pdtable/docs/usage/quickstart.rst

 The ``TableDataFrame`` aspect
 -----------------------------

-Both the table contents and metadata displayed and manipulated throught the ``Table``-class is stored as a ``TableDataFrame`` object, which is a normal pandas dataframe with two modifications:
+Both the table contents and metadata displayed and manipulated through the ``Table``-class is stored as a ``TableDataFrame`` object, which is a normal pandas dataframe with two modifications: